-More substantive information on each of the principles is contained in the Skills and Ethics booklet – Australian edition
+More Detailed Information on the Seven Principles Can Be Found in the Skills and Ethics Booklet – Australian Edition

-The following information within these seven principles is recommended as a guide to minimise the impact of your visits to the natural and cultural heritage areas of Australia.
-Leave No Trace depends more on attitude and awareness than on rules and regulations.
+The following information on the seven principles is intended as a guide to minimize the impact of your visits to Australia’s natural and cultural heritage sites.
+Leave No Trace places more emphasis on attitude and awareness rather than rules and regulations.

-Minimum impact travel and outdoor recreation practices must be flexible and tempered by judgement and experience.
-Techniques are continually evolving and improving.
-The general rule is to consider the variables of each area in terms of culture, wildlife, vegetation, soil, climate, and use that it receives.
-Then, use this information to determine which recommended practices to apply.
+Minimum impact travel and outdoor recreation practices must be adaptable and guided by judgement and experience.
+These techniques are constantly evolving and improving.
+The general principle is to take into account the unique characteristics of each area, such as culture, wildlife, vegetation, soil, climate, and usage, and use this information to determine the appropriate recommended practices.

 1. Plan Ahead and Prepare